top of page

 Heat Pump Water Heaters

-The good news is that there is a technology that can heat water efficiently and economically, without relying on fossil fuels!
-The technology is called a Heat Pump Water Heater, or HPWH.
-This is a relatively new technology for heating water, but is technologically proven, and increasing in popularity.
+Heat pumps are a relatively new technology for heating water, but the technologically is proven, and increasing in popularity.
 My family replaced our natural gas water heater with a HPWH in December 2021, and are happy with this upgrade.
-Using heat pump technology to heat water is a variation on the heat pump technology used to provide space heating and cooling, which has been around for many decades.
+Using heat pump technology to heat water is a variation on the heat pump technology used to provide space heating and cooling (see Space Conditioning page of this website), which has been around for many decades.

 HPWH Considerations: